 - Close the lid to the crockpot and cook your cinnamon apples for 3 hours on high or 6 hours on low.
 Stir halfway through cook time.

-- Any type of apple will work in the recipe, but the softer the apple, the less cook time it may need.
+- APPLES: Any type of apple will work in the recipe, but the softer the apple, the less cooking time it may need.

-- For a richer flavor, you can add 1 teaspoon pure vanilla extract.
+- FLAVOR BOOST: For a richer flavor, you can add 1 teaspoon of pure vanilla extract.

-- You can substitute coconut sugar or maple syrup for granulated sugar.
+- SUGAR: You can substitute coconut sugar or maple syrup for granulated sugar.

 - As the apples cook and cool, the sauce becomes thicker.